Sagar7506/hello-world/README.md

 hello welcome to github
-it is useful for group projects we should always work on feature branch click on pencil to edit
+it is useful for group projects we should always work on feature branch click on pencil to edit.